 Furniture Finishing Classes, Diplomas and Degree Programs

-In furniture finishing courses, students learn about basic tools, building materials and finishing and refinishing techniques.
-While furniture finishing is not its own program, wood finishing technology and technical diplomas can prepare students to become furniture finishers.
+In furniture finishing courses, students learn about basic tools and building materials, and they are instructed in various finishing and refinishing techniques.
+While furniture finishing is not offered in a focused academic program, wood finishing, construction and technical diplomas can prepare students to become furniture finishers.

 Hand and Power Tools